lucabenedetto/text2props/README.md

 ---

-Models implemented with this framework estimate questions' latent traits using the text of the questions and, in the case of Multiple Choice Questions (MCQ), the text of the possible choices.
-Using `text2props`, one or more latent traits can be estimated at the same time.

-The model implemented with `text2props` have two components:

-1. *latent traits calibrator* - performs question calibration, by estimating ground truth latent traits, which are then used to train and evaluate the estimators that estimate latent traits from textual information.
-2. *estimator of latent traits form text* - performs the actual estimation of the latent traits from text.
-This is the part of which is used to calibrate previously unseen questions.

----

 The repo is organized as follows:

 - `scripts` contains some example scripts and the scripts used to obtain the results presented in the paper